Indianapolis 500 traditions: Curse of the Smiths

-Among the nearly 800 drivers who have participated in the Indy 500, none have had the last name Smith, the most common surname in the United States.
-Several Smiths have attempted to make the race, the last being Mark Smith who failed to qualify in 1993 and 1994, despite finishing 5th at the Michigan Superspeedway in a 1994 CART race.
-By contrast there have been eight different drivers with the last name Jones, and five with the last name Johnson.
+Among the over 800 drivers who have participated in the Indy 500, none have had the last name Smith, the most common surname in the United States.
+Several Smiths have attempted to make the race, the last being Mark Smith who failed to qualify in 1993 and 1994, despite finishing fifth at the 1994 Michigan 500.
+By contrast there have been ten different drivers with the last name Jones, five with the last name Johnson, and five with the last name Miller.

-Only two drivers with the surname Smith have ever competed in professional races at the Indianapolis Motor Speedway, albeit in different events.
+As of 2024, a total of five drivers with the surname Smith have ever competed in professional races at the Indianapolis Motor Speedway, albeit in different events.
 Regan Smith drove in the Brickyard 400 from 2008 to 2013 (with a best finish of 3rd in 2011).
 He also has competed in the Lilly Diabetes 250.
 Motorcyclist Bradley Smith competed in the Red Bull Indianapolis GP, with best finish of second in 2009.
+More recently, both Sammy Smith (with a best finish of 18th in 2024) and Chandler Smith (with a best finish of 33rd in 2024) have participated in NASCAR Xfinity Series events in 2023 (road course) and 2024 (oval) and Zane Smith participated in the Brickyard 400 in 2024 (finishing 17th).
+Indy NXT driver Tommy Smith also competed in events on the road course in 2025.

 One driver with a German language translation of Smith has participated, however, with Sam Schmidt making three starts.

 Rabbits

 A longstanding legend at the Indianapolis Motor Speedway involves bunny rabbits.
 From 1911 to 1993, there was traditionally only one race held annually at the Speedway.
-Activity outside the month of May was limited to semioccasional tire testing.
+Activity outside the month of May was limited to semi-occasional tire testing.
 Thus for eleven months out of the year, the grounds were noticeably quiet, green and lush, particularly after nine holes of a golf course were built in the spacious infield in 1929.
 The well-manicured grounds naturally became a home for fauna, particularly rabbits and other small vermin.
 As the race participants would arrive in the spring, they would often be greeted by numerous rabbits roaming the grounds, oftentimes running out on the track.
 The rabbits were thought to be welcome and some considered them symbols of good luck.
 However, they were sometimes a nuisance, causing yellows for running out on the track and evading capture.
-Al Unser, Sr. famously ran over a rabbit during the 1988 race.
+Al Unser famously ran over a rabbit during the 1988 race.
 The well-known presence of rabbits at the Speedway even began a tradition that a rabbit would appear somewhere in the race program each year.